Recently updated on: September 20, 2023

 For example, PAG-IBIG MP2 has been one of the trending investments in the past few years because of its high dividend yields.
 But if you'll notice, this investment doesn't guarantee how much dividend they will give.

 Another investment is index mutual funds.
 It is a collection of assets, typically stocks.
-The price of the mutual fund will go up or down relative to the general movement of the stock market.
+The mutual fund's price will go up or down relative to the general movement of the stock market.
 So, the usual 5-10% annual market return narrative is only based on historical data.

 You may also read this post to identify if your investment is a scam.